parents and kid on a bike

 From what I understand, it’s best for the adult to “own” the fund and then designate the child as the beneficiary.
 This is due to more favorable financial aid implications and doing this also allows you to change the beneficiary if you’d like.
 If the child who was the original beneficiary receives a full scholarship or elects not to go to college, you can earmark those funds for another child (or yourself, if you plan to go back to school) without losing the tax benefits.

 It is important to note that the tax benefits vanish if you withdraw the funds for reasons that do not qualify.
-For this reason, I suggest saving some money in a 529, but save money elsewhere, too, simply because there is no way to know what your child will decide to do when the time comes.
+For this reason, I suggest saving some money in a 529, but save money elsewhere, too, simply because there is no way to know what your child will decide to do when their high school years come to a close.

-I would strongly suggest reading about 529’s in detail before opening the account and again before withdrawing money because which state you open the account in and when you withdraw are very important factors.
+I would strongly suggest researching 529’s specific to your state before opening the account and again before withdrawing money because which state you open the account in and when you withdraw are very important factors.

 “Found” money is like suprise or unplanned money.
 It could the new child tax credit or the overage that occurs when your child stops an activity that you were previously paying for.